calistad/School_District_Analysis/README.md

 # School District Analysis

-## Overview of Project
+## Overview
-We will be helping Maria, the chief data scientist for a city school, analyze data on student funding and students’ standardized test scores.
-Then, we will provide insights into trends and patterns in school performance.
+To analyze data on student funding and students’ standardized test scores, and then provide insights into trends and patterns in school performance.

 ### Purpose
 This analysis will assist the school board and superintendent in making decisions regarding the school budgets and priorities.